Help us remain the creative heart of the community

 Emma is a Creative Producer and multimedia participatory artist and designer based in the North East of England.
 With a background in graphic design and communication, her practice spans co-creation, visual storytelling, and socially engaged design.
 She leads inclusive, cross-sector arts projects—often in collaboration with museums, libraries, schools, and health services—to explore memory, identity, literacy, and place.
 Working across mediums like printmaking, book arts, AR, and digital storytelling, Emma champions accessibility, community voice, and creativity as tools for social change.

-On Wednesday 6 August, Emma led the first workshop at Spadeadam’s Family Day, using Simon Armitage’s Freedom Road to spark conversations about what freedom means today.
+Over four months, artist Emma Tominey worked with more than 120 participants from groups within the RAF Spadeadam community, using Simon Armitage's Freedom Road poem to spark conversations about what freedom means today.

-Got a question?
-Email the Queen's Hall Box Office team and someone will be in touch!
+If you want to start a conversation on working with Queen's Hall Arts on a similar project, email the Queen's Hall Box Office team and someone will be in touch!

 The programme is delivered in partnership with Libraries Connected and Open Eye Gallery, supported using public funding by UK Government through Arts Council England.